0xReki/cs.0xreki.de/schema/biomass/Monster.md

     property: /diet
     rangeIncludes:
       - /DietType
-    comment: The type of diet of the monster
+    comment: The type of diet of the monster.
   -
     property: /weakness
     rangeIncludes:
       - /ElementType
-    comment: A elemental weakness of the monster.
+    comment: An elemental weakness of the monster.
   -
     property: /resistance
     rangeIncludes:
       - /ElementType
-    comment: A elemental resistance of the monster.
+    comment: An elemental resistance of the monster.
   -
     property: /threatLevel
     rangeIncludes: